zhaoren91/zhaoren91.github.io/_pages/about.md

 >
 > "My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it - all idealism is mendaciousness in the face of what is necessary - but love it."
 >
-> German: "Meine Formel für die Größe am Menschen ist amor fati: dass man Nichts anders haben will, vorwärts nicht, rückwärts nicht, in alle Ewigkeit nicht.
+> Original German: "Meine Formel für die Größe am Menschen ist amor fati: dass man Nichts anders haben will, vorwärts nicht, rückwärts nicht, in alle Ewigkeit nicht.
 Das Nothwendige nicht bloss ertragen, noch weniger verhehlen - aller Idealismus ist Verlogenheit vor dem Nothwendigen -, sondern es lieben."
 >
 > --- Friedrich Nietzsche, Ecce homo: Wie man wird, was man ist, §10